JetBrains/teamcity-documentation/topics/reporting-issues.md

 ## Build triggers debug logging
 {product="tc"}

-To collect all build triggers debug logs in TeamCity 2021.1 and above, switch the logging preset on the __Administration | Diagnostics page__ to `debug-triggers`, reproduce the problem and then collect all the `teamcity-triggers.log` files.
+To collect all build triggers debug logs in TeamCity 2021.1 and later, switch the logging preset on the __Administration | Diagnostics page__ to `debug-triggers`, reproduce the problem and then collect all the `teamcity-triggers.log` files.

 In TeamCity versions before 2021.1, it is only possible to enable debug logging for a VCS trigger defined in a specific build configuration: